abhi16897/facenet-faceRecognition/README.md

 We are using the Windows 10 Text-to-Speech library to output our audio message, so if you want to run it on a different OS then you will have to replace the speech library used in facenet.py

+"""
+I've to give credit to github.com/shahariarrabby
+"""